sjara/brainmix/README.md

 # brainmix

-Registration of brain slices and atlas annotations
+BrainMix is an application for image registration of brain slices and atlas annotations.